 Becci graduated with a first class degree in psychology in 2009, and went on to complete her PhD in 2016.
 Her PhD was based in evolutionary psychology, and examined sex differences in competitiveness with a focus on the function of competitiveness in men.
 Becci has had a long standing personal interest in tattooing and body modifications and was able to examine this academically post PhD.
 Her other research interests include male psychology.

 Born Dorothy Heywood in the middle of WW2 in Oldham, Lancashire.
 Dad worked in the cotton mill and Mum stayed home but made sweets, purses, handbags, and took in sewing... anything to help keep food on the table.
 I much preferred my own company, drawing, painting and reading.
-Moved to Blackpool in March 1953, continued with my drawing etc. In September 1953 I started Collegiate High School for Girls, in 1957 I was introduced to Eugene by a friend and the rest, as they say, is history....
+I moved to Blackpool in March 1953 and continued with my drawing etc. In September 1953 I started Collegiate High School for Girls.
+In 1957 I was introduced to the Blackpool tattooist Prince Eugene, and the rest, as they say, is history....